MonashAPS/cq23-game-server/docs/game_objects/tank.md

 * `hp`: This is the health points of this tank.
 This would be useful for knowing the health of the enemy tanks.

-* `tank-id`: The tank id shown above would be your client-id with a "tank" suffix.
-So if your client-id is "tanksters" then your tank id will be `tanksters-tank`.
+* `tank-id`: The tank id shown above would be your team id with a "tank" prefix.
+So if your team id is 7 then your tank id will be `tank-7`.

 * `powerups`: The powerups that are activated for this tank.
 For more information on powerups refer to [powerups](powerup.md)